Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a sparse symbol, your work seems to stretch and claw, hungering for its surroundings.
 Choose a creature within range.
 You and that creature both lose absorption equal to the amount of absorption the creature with the least absorption has.
 If this spell is multi-target, every creature loses absorption equal to the minimum absorption between yourself and all targets.
 Then, make a Focus attack against the chosen creature.
 If you hit:

 - **1 essence:** Deal 2d6 + 2 \* Presence hybrid primal-decay damage.
 - **2 essence:** Deal 3d6 + 3 \* Presence hybrid primal-decay damage.